-2.2 DESCRIPTION OF PROPOSED DEVELOPMENT
+2.1 DESCRIPTION OF PROPOSED DEVELOPMENT

 This Transportation Impact Assessment (TIA) has been prepared in support of the Site Plan Control Application for the proposed development at 415 Legget Drive and 2700 Solandt Road.
 The site is currently occupied by a two-storey general office building (9,600 m2) with a large parking lot.
-The site area is 72,860 m2 and is located at the northeast corner of the Legget Drive and Solandt Road intersection.
+The site area is 72,860 m2(7.3 ha or 18 acres) and is located at the northeast corner of the Legget Drive and Solandt Road intersection.

-The redevelopment of the site is split into two (2) phases.
-Phase 1 includes the change of use from existing office and building to 2-storey warehousing occupancy.
-A partial removal of the second storey is proposed which will reduce the overall GFA of the building to approximately 14,350 m2.

-The proposed development of Phase 2 will include the construction of two warehouse buildings.
-Proposed building 'A' and Proposed Building 'B' (combined GFA of 18,580 m2) will be constructed within the existing parking lot.
+The redevelopment of the site is anticipated to be developed in two (2) phases.
+Phase 1 includes the reconfiguration of most of the existing office building to a warehouse facility (11,900 m2), while maintaining a small portion (6,500 m2) for office space.
+The proposed development of Phase 2 will include the construction of two (2) warehouse buildings.
+Proposed Building 'A' and Proposed Building 'B' (combined GFA of 18,580 m2) will be constructed within the existing parking lot.
 The property contains two access points along Legget Drive, and a third along Solandt Road about 150 m north of the intersection of Legget Drive and Solandt Road.
 All existing site accesses will remain as the access/egress points to the proposed development.